-I know…it seems strange to post this in Spring when we’re seeing sunshine but there have been so many colds and flu lingering that I wanted to help my friends who’ve been poorly.
+I know…it seems strange to post this in Spring but there have been so many colds and flu lingering that I wanted to help my friends who’ve been poorly.
 I hope these Natural Home Remedies tips help.
 We’re actually more likely to catch bugs in the transitions between seasons, especially when the weather is changing every 10 minutes in the UK.
 If you’re quick to strip off at the first hint of sun but keep catching colds, layer up and keep covered as intense sun and then cold wind can be the worst combination for your immune system.

 The key to getting well is….
 Attitude.
 Getting ill is a pain, both in the symptoms and in stopping us, forcing us to rest.
 However, let go of any frustration, accept that your body needs to heal and it will do a good job if you let it.